AceCentre/AACSpeakHelper/README.md

 ## Introduction

 AAC Speak Helper is designed to enhance your ability to communicate.
-It leverages the copy-paste clipboard to offer translation services in various languages.
-It uses multiple providers' Text-to-Speech (TTS) technology to read aloud the translated text.
+It leverages the copy-paste clipboard to offer translation services in various languages, transliteration between different scripts (e.g., Latin to Devanagari), and uses multiple providers' Text-to-Speech (TTS) technology to read aloud the processed text.
 You can easily configure all these functionalities through our Configure app and maintain numerous settings files for different tasks.

 ## Use Case